rlence86/biznaga-load/README.md

 ## Check Grafana
 Go to http://localhost:3000/login and use admin/admin as credentials (it will as you to change if you wish).
 The first thing to do in Grafana, if you haven't done, is to setup a Data Source.
 Go to http://localhost:3000/connections/datasources/new and select Prometheus.
 Then in the Prometheus url add http://host.docker.internal:30090 and you can click on save and test.
 Now you should create your dashboard, so go to http://localhost:3000/dashboards and click on new > import or go to http://localhost:3000/dashboard/import and then you can upload the spring_board.json file (select your Prometheus source) and save.
 You can do the same with mysql_board.json to have a MySQL board.
+The data for MySQL will come from http://prometheus:9090
 Both dashboards will now appear in http://localhost:3000/dashboards so you can check them.